jmuheim/mozaic-blueboard/wish-you-were-here.md

 # Pink Floyd - Wish you were here

-Interpretation by "Josh wants to be a band", see [josh.ch](http://josh.ch)
+Interpretation by "I wanna be a band", see [josh.ch](http://josh.ch)

 ## Intro